kdave/btrfs-progs/Documentation/btrfs-rescue.rst

                 (default commit period) or less if the commit was implied by other filesystem activity.

-        One can determine whether **zero-log** is needed according to the kernel
+        One can determine whether :command:`zero-log` is needed according to the kernel
         backtrace:

         .. code-block:: none